American Horse: History

 The Carlisle Indian Industrial School in Carlisle, Pennsylvania, was the model Indian boarding school in the United States from 1879 through 1918.
 Carlisle was the first Indian boarding school located far from the reservation, in an Eastern environment far from the influences and support of native cultures.
 At a time when many European Americans propagated the idea that Native Americans were a vanishing race whose only hope for survival was rapid cultural transformation, Carlisle offered a radical form of assimilation through "re-education."
 Carlisle was founded on principle that if whites could "Kill the Indian," they could "save the man."
 Native American children were taken (forcibly, in many cases, from their parents and home communities) and were trained to speak, act, and behave like whites, so that they could act as servants to white families.
 These Native American children were immersed in white culture and forbidden from expressing linguistic, cultural, spiritual or physical aspects of their Native culture while learning some academic, but primarily menial and trade skills.
 Through the years, Carlisle evolved from an industrial trade school to a preparatory school with unique endowments and faculty.
 Attending Carlisle was considered by some Native Americans like going to Yale, Princeton or Cambridge, and the family tradition of Carlisle alumni as "Harvard style" is one of pride and stories of opportunity and success.
 For many others, Carlisle was the foundation for personal cultural dispossession, familial separation, and loss of identity.
 Carlisle was a unique school and produced a new generation of Native American leadership.

+And for others, their family members were never to come home again.
+Reports of abuse and children dying under the school’s care have been investigated in recent years.
+Remains buried in Carlisle have also begun to be returned home to Native American lands.